graceuche/northeastern-final-project/README.md

 ### Processes

-The basic Kanban board from GitHub Projects was used for Project Management:
+The basic Kanban board from GitHub Projects was used for Project Management 👇🏼

 ![Screenshot of the board](Grace-board.png)